susanmarie87/Wild_Boutique/README.md

 The nav bar items will highlight on hover.

-The user will be able to interact with the data on the application via the search bar, products will display below the search bar if found or a line of text with '0 products found' if not found.
-They can also filter and sort categories using a sort selector drop down.

-All forms will validate and change colour/display messages to notify the user of errors.
+All forms will show a success or error messages through webhooks.

 Delete features will trigger warning modals and require confirmation before the action runs.

-Successful actions and unsuccessful actions will be flagged with django messages to the user.
+Successful actions and unsuccessful actions will be flagged with Django messages to the user.

 Authentication processes, placed orders and contact form submission will trigger emails sent to the users email address provided.